Overview of Obesity

 Sleep apnea causes people to stop breathing for brief periods during sleep.
 Sleep apnea interrupts sleep.
 It causes sleepiness during the day.
 It also causes heavy snoring.
 Sleep apnea is also linked to high blood pressure, increased risk for heart disease, stroke, diabetes, and can even cause an early death.
 Breathing problems tied to obesity happen when added weight of the chest wall squeezes the lungs.
 This restricts breathing.

 Being overweight or obese increases your risk for a variety of cancers, according to the American Cancer Society.
 Among obese women, the risk increases for cancer of the endometrium or the lining of the uterus in younger women.
 Obese women also increase their risk for breast cancers in those who have gone through menopause.
 Men who are overweight have a higher risk for prostate cancer.
 Both men and women who are obese are at increased risk for colorectal cancer.

 The National Cholesterol Education Program says that metabolic syndrome is a risk factor for cardiovascular disease.
 Metabolic syndrome has several major risk factors.
 These are stomach obesity, high blood triglyceride levels, low HDL cholesterol levels, high blood pressure, and insulin resistance (severe type 2 diabetes).
-Having at least three of these risk factors confirms the diagnosis of metabolic syndrome.
+Having at least 3 of these risk factors confirms the diagnosis of metabolic syndrome.